 1. The PCF receives an internal or external trigger to re-evaluate PCC Rules and policy decision for a PDU Session.
 Possible external trigger events are described in clause 5.2.2.2.2.
 In addition, this procedure is triggered by the following cases:

-- The UDR notifies the PCF about a policy subscription change (e.g. change in MPS EPS Priority, MPS Priority Level and/or IMS Signalling Priority, or change in user profile configuration indicating whether supporting application detection and control).
+- The UDR notifies the PCF about a policy subscription change (e.g. change in MPS EPS Priority, MPS Priority Level, MCS Priority Level and/or IMS Signalling Priority, or change in user profile configuration indicating whether supporting application detection and control).

 - The CHF provides a Spending Limit Report to the PCF as described in subclause 5.3.5.